MitchfFirstGit/kottans-frontend/README.md

 [freecodecamp_Algorithm_Scripting_Challenges](task_js_dom/freecodecamp_Algorithm_Scripting_Challenges.png);
 [JavaScript_and_the_DOM](task_js_dom/JavaScript_and_the_DOM.png);
 ### Practical task
-[Code base](https://github.com/MitchfFirstGit/site); Reviewed and approved by @zonzujiro I think it was a great expirience for me to complete this task.
+[Code base](https://github.com/MitchfFirstGit/site); Reviewed and approved by @zonzujiro.
+ I think it was a great expirience for me to complete this task.
 ## A Tiny JS World
 [Code base](https://github.com/MitchfFirstGit/a-tiny-JS-world/blob/gh-pages/index.js);
 Reviewed and approved by @OleksiyRudenko